There Is Life After Divorce

 - Cooperative divorce: This process was created by Sheldon Finman and a Lee County judge in the 1990s.
 It is very similar to collaborative divorce, with the exception that if the couple cannot resolve their differences, the attorneys do not have to withdraw from the case; they can continue to litigate the divorce through the court system.

-We use these three methods to help you find ways to settle your differences amicably and to establish ways to keep and nurture the family bonds you have already created, which will never truly dissolve.
+We use these two methods to help you find ways to settle your differences amicably and to establish ways to keep and nurture the family bonds you have already created, which will never truly dissolve.
 Our law office is in Fort Myers and we represent clients throughout southwest Florida, including Cape Coral.

 Collaborative and Cooperative Divorce Lawyers